 During this meeting, the Settlement Client Navigator will:

 - Ask you about your immigration status and contact information.
 Please have your immigration information ready (e.g. Permanent Resident Card, Passport/Visa, Citizenship Card).
 Also, other personal information will be recorded in our secure database system (address, phone number).

 - Based on your initial session, the Settlement Client Navigator will explain the role of a Settlement Worker and/or other staff roles of pertinent to your circumstances and how they will be able to help you.

-Once you have an appointment or have met with a Settlement Worker, if you have any more questions, you can contact the Settlement Worker directly.
+Once you have an appointment or have met with a Settlement Worker, if you have any more questions, you can contact the Settlement Worker over the phone or other teleconferencing methods.

 STEP 2 – SETTLEMENT WORKER

 Our Settlement Workers speak the following languages: Arabic, Cantonese, Dinka, Dari, English, French, Japanese, Mandarin, Nuer (Sudanese), Persian, Shilluk, Spanish, Tamil, Telugu, and Vietnamese.

 Settlement Workers can help you access ICA services such as Language Services, Employment Services, specialized courses and activities for seniors, women, men, and youth.